dowjones/opensearch-blog/BLOG.md

 #### Creating traces

 We need to create/propagate traces to be able to use a distributed tracing pipeline.
-Open telemetry provides a collection of tools such as API, SDK and integrates with popular languages and frameworks to integrate with greater OpenTelemetry ecosystem, such as OpenTelemetry Protocol (OTLP) and the OpenTelemetry collector.
+OpenTelemetry provides a collection of tools such as API, SDK and integrates with popular languages and frameworks to integrate with the greater OpenTelemetry ecosystem, such as OpenTelemetry Protocol (OTLP) and the OpenTelemetry collector.

-Open Telemetry provides a [status page](https://opentelemetry.io/status/) to keep track of its multiple tools as they go stable.
-It also provides documentation on how to create distributed traces for your service both [manually or with auto instrumentation](https://opentelemetry.io/docs/concepts/instrumenting/)
+OpenTelemetry provides a [status page](https://opentelemetry.io/status/) to keep track of its multiple tools as they go stable.
+Additionally, it provides documentation on how to create distributed traces for your service both [manually or with auto instrumentation](https://opentelemetry.io/docs/concepts/instrumenting/)

-The documentation is more than enough to get you started with creating standard otel traces for your service.
+The documentation should get you started with creating standard OTEL traces for your service.

 #### Propagating traces